Wonderful Health Benefits Of Dark Chocolate

 A Natural ‘Pick Me Up’

-There’s a substance in dark chocolate called phenylethylamin.
-It tells the brain to produce endorphins that makes the consumer feel good.
-Certainly it’s no coincidence that chocolate is a go-to treat when people feel upset.
-Also, it’s the most popular gift during the Valentine’s Day holiday.
+There’s a substance in dark chocolate called phenylethylamine.
+It tells the brain to produce endorphins that make the consumer feel good.
+Certainly, it’s no coincidence that chocolate is a go-to treat when people feel upset.
+Also, it’s the most popular gift during Valentine’s Day holiday.
 Love someone?
 Buy them chocolate.
 It makes perfect sense!
 (As long as it’s 70% and up.)

 Now, you can enjoy this treat guilt-free (in moderation, of course).